 I’m getting ready to fly to the midwest to do a workshop and book event in my hometown.
-In honor of the occasion, I’m going to share a few words on “third space” in the teaching, training, coaching and mentoring relationship.
+In honor of the occasion, I’ll share a few words on “third space” in the teaching, training, coaching and mentoring relationship.
 (You can read more in chapter 6 of my book,

 Getting Messy: A Guide to Taking Risks and Opening the Imagination.)

 Third Space is one of the things that I find most captivating about teaching, or any other situation where a group of people come together for an intentional purpose.
 The philosopher Hannah Arendt called this space “an in-between,” theologians define it as a “Divine Third,” and Martin Buber called it “Thou.”
 When we form a relationship with something that we care about, that thing is no longer an “It.”
 There is a depth that is present, a sense of mystery.
 We are in relation with something that is “other” and it’s clear that we don’t have all the answers, we can’t figure this out ahead of time.
 All we can do is put whatever we have to say out there, see what comes back, and use feedback to alter course.
 Working with other people in this way is a deeply creative process.
-(And this concept doesn’t just apply to teaching or mentoring, think of relationships with your children or anyone else, for that matter.)
+(And this concept doesn’t just apply to teaching or mentoring, it applies to any meaningful relationship in your life.)

 To honor the wisdom that is available in this third space we need to focus on creating space when we teach, train, coach or mentor.
 This is often hard to do because it’s counter-intuitive.
 When we are in a situation of teaching or leading others, it’s common to presume that our job is to “fill” the space with our agenda, information, and so on.
-But to honor the deeper wisdom that is present in the group or between individuals, we must focus on creating and holding that larger group space.
-The agenda is always secondary in importance to the space we create.
+But to honor the deeper wisdom that is present in the group or between individuals, we must focus on creating and holding a larger space.
+The agenda is always secondary in importance to that space.

 Here are some other ideas (in no particular order) for inviting third space.
 They seem quite simple, and I think perhaps that’s the point…